moorepants/dissertation/eom.rst

 motion using Kane's method [KaneLevinson1985]_.
-The equations of motion are algebraically unwieldy and no one so far has publicly printed them in a form compact enough to print on reasonably sized paper and certainly not in a form suitable for any in depth analytical understanding [#]_.
+The equations of motion are algebraically unwieldy and no one so far has publicly printed them in a form compact enough to print on reasonably sized paper and certainly not in a form suitable for any in-depth analytical understanding [#]_.
 My methodology relies heavily on computer aided algebra to do the bookkeeping in the derivation, so I will only describe the necessary details to derive the equations, leaving the algebra, trigonometry and calculus to the computer.
 The symbolic equations of